 In ‘95, the 8-year-old Parvanovski’s classmate, Martin Stoyanov, joined them.
 Martin’s initial desire was to be the drummer of the band, but this idea quickly vanished as he received a bass guitar as a present from his neighbor.
 So Martin became and remained the bassist of the band to present day.

-1 August ‘98 is the date of the first rehearsal for the four band members which remain unchanged as of today.
-Their first three albums appeared under their initial name, ‘Kaskadiori’ (‘Stuntmen’).
-Along with the club gigs, during the period 2001-2008 Kaskadiori were touring & session musicians of ‘The Patch’.
+1 August ‘98 is the date of the first rehearsal for the four band members which lineup remains unchanged as of today.
+Band’s first three albums appeared under their initial name, ‘Kaskadiori’ (‘Stuntmen’).
+Along with the club gigs, during the period 2001-2008 Kaskadiori were also touring & session musicians of ‘The Patch’.

 In 2009, the band has already played on each and every club stage in Bulgaria and went on with the ‘11 Years of Brotherhood’ tour hitting various countries around Europe, among which Hungary, Germany, Switzerland and England.
 In 2010, ODD CREW transformed their rehearsal room into a recording studio in order to freely experiment and constantly improve their sound.
 Soon after ‘Butcher House Studio’ was built, they recorded their album – ‘A Bottle of Friends’, released in October 2010, followed by their first DVD in the end of the same year.